jtanderson2/azure-network-lab-building-blocks/s2svpn-onprem/README.md

 * Provisions public IPs for VMs and NSG rule to allow SSH admin access (could use serial console instead!)

 ## Build
 > Variables are only persistent within the azcli session.
-If you need you come back to this in a later session, rerun the variables section
+If you need you come back to this in a later session, rerun the variables sections

 **Global Variables**